Image in modal.

 “Curt Moody was a great American architect, a good person, a visionary, and we have lost an icon in the minority business space and an icon in the architectural design space as well,” former Columbus mayor Michael Coleman told the Columbus Dispatch.

 Moody Nolan's projects—modern, angular, suffused with natural light—include civic offices, sports centers, airport terminals, and educational buildings, particularly ones located at historically Black colleges and universities.
 Many have been completed in and around Ohio, though the firm's work can be found across the country.
 Major Moody Nolan projects include Dunbar Senior High School in Washington, D.C.
-(2024), the Malcolm X College and School of Health Sciences in Chicago (2016), and the Martin Luther King Branch of the Columbus Metropolitan Library (2018).
+(2013, with Perkins Eastman), the Malcolm X College and School of Health Sciences in Chicago (2016, with CannonDesign), the Martin Luther King Branch of the Columbus Metropolitan Library (2018), and the extensive renovation of Marcel Breuer’s Atlanta Central Library (2021, with Cooper Cary).
 The long-awaited International African American Museum, a project in which Moody Nolan served as executive architect alongside design architect Pei Cobb Freed & Partners and landscape architect Hood Design Studio, opened in Charleston, South Carolina, last year.

 “As our collaborator on the International African American Museum in Charleston, Curt brought tremendous passion and enthusiasm to the project, and his insights and guidance inspired our team throughout the decade we worked together,” said the partners of Pei Cobb Freed & Partners in a joint statement provided to RECORD.
 “We admire the way he shaped the firm he founded, empowering a diverse group of talented individuals.
 Curt will be greatly missed within our professional community.”

-In-progress projects by Moody Nolan include a 45,000-square-foot sports facility for the campus of the Obama Presidential Center in Chicago and the Center for Fine Arts and Communications, which will house the Chadwick A. Boseman College of Fine Arts, at Howard University.
+In-progress projects by Moody Nolan include a 45,000-square-foot sports facility at the Obama Presidential Center in Chicago’s Jackson Park and the Center for Fine Arts and Communications, which will house the Chadwick A. Boseman College of Fine Arts, at Howard University.

 The firm has won hundreds of citations, and in 2021 received the AIA Architecture Firm Award, the first Black-led firm to receive the honor.
 In recognizing Moody Nolan, the AIA noted its “long history of serving clients with its trademark navigation of cultural sensitivities and keen understanding of the impact its work has on individuals and communities.”